Linear Cross-Lingual Mapping of Sentence Embeddings: Cross-Lingual Linear Mapping

 Translation of a word can lose or add some of its meanings.
-But meaning of a sentence or of several contiguous sentences is better defined, and the translation in most cases (except special idiomatic cases) should preserve the semantics.
-Embeddings of the translated sentences should be well related to embeddings of the original sentences: the semantic similarities should be preserved.
+But meaning of a sentence or of several contiguous sentences is better defined, and a good translation in most cases (except special idiomatic cases) should preserve the semantics (Appendix \ref{app:ambiguity_loss}).
+Embeddings of the translated sentences should be rigidly related to embeddings of the original sentences: the semantic similarities (or distances) between different embeddings should be preserved.
 In this section we assume that the 'sentence' is either a (not too short) sentence, or a larger segment of a text.

-Suppose we have $n$ sentences, translated from language $L$ to language $L'$, and then embedded into a space of the same dimension $D$ in each of these languages: the embeddings $e_1, ... e_n$ in $L$ and the embeddings $e'_1, ... e'_n$ in $L'$.
+Suppose we have $N$ sentences, translated from language $L$ to language $L'$, and then embedded into a space of the same dimension $M$ in each of these languages: the embeddings $e_1, ... e_N$ in $L$ and the embeddings $e'_1, ... e'_N$ in $L'$.
 If the measure of semantic similarity in both spaces is cosine, then we should expect that the normalized embeddings $e_i$ and $e'_i$ are related by rotation (orthonormal transform T):

 with the orthogonality condition